griffda/PROCESS-/documentation/proc-pages/development/debugging.md

     gdb python
     >>> run -m pytest
     ```

+Further basic GDB commands, like breakpoints, can be found at https://users.ece.utexas.edu/~adnan/gdb-refcard.pdf.

 ## Valgrind
 Valgrind provides, among other things, a memory error checker, `memcheck`.
 We provide the Python suppression file, that stops errors in the Python binary being reported, `valgrind-python.supp`.